Data Centers in Yinchuan

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct, in-market public cloud on-ramps in Yinchuan, as of September 2025.
-Businesses connect to cloud providers like Alibaba Cloud, AWS, and others through private network extensions or IP transit to major interconnection hubs such as Beijing and Xi'an.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Yinchuan as of September 2025.
+Businesses connect to major cloud providers like Alibaba Cloud, AWS, and others by procuring private network links to primary hubs such as Beijing or Xi'an.

-Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
-Interconnection is primarily managed through private peering arrangements within data centers or routed through national exchange points in larger metropolitan areas.
+Internet Exchange Points (IXPs): Public peering is not a significant feature of this market.
+Interconnection is typically handled privately between carriers and major enterprises or routed through national exchange points in larger metropolitan areas.

 Power Analysis

-Average Cost Of Power The industrial power cost in Yinchuan is approximately US$0.08/kWh, as of Q2 2025.
-This highly competitive rate provides a significant operational cost advantage compared to global data center hubs.
-China's energy mix is dominated by fossil fuels (~65%), with a growing share from renewables (~30%) and nuclear (~5%).
+Average Cost Of Power: The industrial electricity rate in Yinchuan is approximately US$0.08/kWh as of Q2 2025.
+This highly competitive price point makes it an attractive location for power-intensive computing workloads.
+China's power mix is dominated by fossil fuels (~65%), with a substantial and growing renewables portfolio (~30%).

 Market Access, Business & Tax Climate